 Victims of a Maryland drunk driving crash may be able to recover financial compensation from a drunk driver.
 A victim in a DUI crash alleging that negligence must prove that the driver had a duty to the victim, the driver was negligent in acting or failing to act in some way, the driver’s actions caused the victim’s injuries, and the victim suffered damages.
 Evidence that a driver was arrested or convicted of a DUI offense is generally admissible in Maryland in a civil case against the driver.
 Victims may be able to recover financial compensation for property damages, medical bills, pain and suffering, wage losses, and other damages depending on the circumstances.

-In a civil case, a victim must prove the case by the preponderance of the evidence standard.
+Yes, in a civil case, a victim must prove the case by the preponderance of the evidence standard.
 This is a lower standard than in a criminal case, and some evidence may be admissible in a civil case that is not admissible in a criminal case, which means that a civil case may still be viable even if a driver was not convicted of a DUI offense in a criminal court.
 Other parties may also be liable after a DUI crash, including a bar or other establishment that served the drunk driver, or another individual who allowed the driver to access the vehicle and drive drunk.

 5-Year-Old Injured in Suspected DUI Crash with NFL Coach

 According to a recent news report, a 5-year-old girl was seriously injured in a recent car crash involving the former assistant coach for the Kansas City Chiefs, Britt Reid.
 Reid was driving his truck on a highway when he hit two vehicles on the side of an entrance ramp.
 The girl and her family were in one of the cars and had pulled over to help another driver who had run out of gas.
 An attorney for the girl’s family said she most likely will have permanent brain damage for the rest of her life and that she will not walk.